saki4510t/UVCCamera/README.md

 How to use
 =========
 See sample project and/or our web site(but sorry web site is Japanese only).
-These sample projects are Eclipse project.
-Please import using Eclipse.
+These sample projects are IntelliJ projects, as is the library.
 This library works on at least Android 3.1 or later(API >= 12), but Android 4.0(API >= 14)
 or later is better.
 USB host function must be required.
 If you want to try on Android 3.1, you will need some modification(need to remove